 6. Avoid To Have Too Many Instruments In The Same Frequency Range

 However, It doesn’t mean that you cannot use various instruments in the same frequency range.
-Just keep in mind that you have to properly use an appropriate technique in that situation to avoid clashing of the instruments with the same frequencies.
+Just keep in mind that you have to use an appropriate technique in that situation to avoid clashing of the instruments with the same frequencies.

 8. Work With High Quality Sounds